axanthos/orange3-textable/docs/rst/windows_installation.rst

 Windows installation
 ====================

-1. On the `Download <http://orange.biolab.si/download/>`_ page of the Orange Canvas website, download the software installer by following the *Full package* link for a first installation or *Pure Orange* to update the program.
+1. On the `Orange 2.7 download page <http://orange.biolab.si/orange2/>`_,
+   download the software installer by following the *Orange 2.7 installer for Windows* link.

 2. Execute the Orange Canvas installer and click **Ok** at each stage (including the stages of the installation of Python modules).